theo-garcia/AAA/README.md

 Emerald is a simple python web monitor.
 It displays several system, network, process and file informations about its host.

 > [!WARNING]
-> Emerald works on Ubuntu, but we officially support and target Windows and UNIX environments.
+> Emerald works on Ubuntu, but we will soon officially support and target Windows and UNIX environments.

 ### Dependencies
 - **python3**